 Maurice HARDY, the boyfriend of Ida Godolfus.
 Portrayed by John Faassen.

-Vanessa HARRISON, the beautiful niece of Lucy Sutcliffe who arrives at Number 96 just in time for her prediction about the end of the world.
+Vanessa HARRISON, the beautiful hippy niece of Lucy Sutcliffe, who arrives at Number 96 just in time for her prediction about the end of the world.
 Portrayed by Wendy Hughes.

 Clarke HARVEY, a boyfriend of schizophrenic Tanya Schnolskevitska.
 Clarke eventually tracks her down to Number 96.
 Portrayed by Brandon Smith.

-John HARVEY, the suspicious elder brother of Vera Collins' boyfriend, Peter.
+John HARVEY Jr, the suspicious elder brother of Vera Collins' boyfriend, Peter.
 John investigates her seedy past and tries to warn her off.
 Portrayed by Ken Goodlet.

-Mrs HARVEY, the mother of John, Peter and Michael - and a major shareholder in the family wine business, Harvey & Sons.
+Mrs John Churchill HARVEY, the wife of the late John Sr, and mother of John Jr, Peter and Michael.
+A major shareholder in the family wine business, Harvey & Sons.
 Suspicious of Peter's developing relationship with Vera Collins, she passes herself off as a "Mrs Llewellyn" to learn more about her.
 Portrayed by Enid Lorimer.

 Peter HARVEY, one of Vera's early fortunetelling clients who begins to see her socially and then offers assistance with various problems associated with The Tapemeasure salon.
 Peter is the brother and business partner of John and Michael.
 Portrayed by Peter Guest.